Managing API Keys

 The Last Used timestamp helps you identify inactive keys that may be candidates for revocation.

-You can change the permissions on an existing key without generating a new one:
+You can update key settings without generating a new key:

 - Find the key in the list.